jguertl/SharePlugin/README.md

 Simple way to share a message or link, copy text to clipboard, or open a browser in any Xamarin or Windows app.

+### Library Is Deprecated

+With the release of [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/) this library is now officially deprecated and will not receive any more updates or support.
+All issues will be closed automatically.
+Please upgrade to [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/) as it include Share, Clipboard, Browser, and TONS more APIs.

 ### Documentation

 Get started by reading through the [Share Plugin documentation](docs)